 People with shared Scottish surnames and variations of these names are thought to be members of the same clan.
 This makes it relatively easy to find your clan.
 Simply search your last name in an online resource such as Clan Finder to discover more about your clan’s motto, crest and history.
 Some of the most widespread Scottish clans that still exist today include:

-You can visit the Scottish castles and lands connected to your clan on a Rabbie’s tour.
+You can visit the Scottish castles and lands connected to your clan on a Rabbie’s small-group tour.
 If you are of Highland heritage, hop aboard one of our mini coaches from Inverness or Aberdeen.
 Or if you are a proud member of a Lowland clan, why not explore our Border tours.

 One of the ways people still display pride in their Scottish clan today is through wearing their clan tartans.
 Clan tartans originated because local weavers would produce slightly differing patterns in the cloth.
 It became possible to identify distinct communities by the pattern of the cloth they were wearing.
 In the Victorian era, the system of clan tartans became formally established.
 Clan tartans, just like the Scottish clans themselves, still exist today.
 Don’t worry if you don’t have a clan or prefer another clan’s tartan.
 Wearing another clan's tartan is generally seen as a sign of respect.